FridayAgboro/Palmora-HR-Project-DSA-/README.md

 ### Gender Distribution
-Gender Distribution is fair across Palmora Group as indicated by my findings across the various regions as highlighted below:
+Gender Distribution is fair across Palmora Group as indicated by my findings across the various regions which did not indicate any significant gap between the two genders, as highlighted below:

 **Abuja**: Male 229  | Female 247  | Unknown 25